Is Too Much Fiber Possible? High Fiber Food List and 15 Recipes to Try

 More pumpkin?
 Well it’s October so I’m feeling it right now!
 Pumpkin (or you can use butternut squash instead), make this chili hearty and delicious.

-pumpkin turkey chili too much fiber
+bowl of pumpkin turkey chili

 Coconut and curry are a perfect combination.
 Have you ever made a lentil curry?
 The lentils will keep you full and satisfied.
 Serve it over rice for a tasty meal.